zhybridd/MAM05AIAGENTS/README.md

 ## Deploying

-- Go to [Groq console](https://console.groq.com/playground) and register for an account and create a free API key
+- Go to [Groq console](https://console.groq.com/playground) and register for an account.
+Create a free API key.
-- Fork the repo on GitHub
+- Fork the repo on GitHub.
-- On [Streamlit](https://share.streamlit.io) and sign in with GitHub
+- Go to [Streamlit](https://share.streamlit.io) and sign in with GitHub.
-- On the top right corner click Create App
+- In the top right corner, click Create App.
-- Click Deploy a public app from GitHub
+- Click Deploy a public app from GitHub.
-- Select the repo from your account
+- Select the repo from your account.
-- Branch is `main`
+- Branch is `main`.
-- Main file path is `main.py`
+- Main file path is `main.py`.
-- Set the App URL you want
+- Set the App URL you want.
-- IMPORTANT: In main.py, go to line 43 and replace
+- IMPORTANT: In main.py, go to line 43 and enter your own Groq API Key in the line below:
  ```python
   client = Groq(api_key="ENTER_YOUR_OWN_API_KEY")
 ```
-- Click save
+- Click save.
-- Click Deploy
+- Click Deploy.

 ## Creating the database to run